kestra-io/docs/content/blogs/2023-11-09-advanced-python-scripts.md

 image: /blogs/2023-11-09-advanced-python-scripts.jpg
 ---

-When it comes to data orchestration platforms and Airflow alternatives, [Kestra](https://github.com/kestra-io/kestra) is a one-stop shop that allows you to integrate scripts from various programming languages, such as Python.
+[Kestra](https://github.com/kestra-io/kestra) is, by design, language-agnostic, offering the flexibility to write scripts in your preferred language.
+We recognize that Python is among the most widely used languages.

-The thing is, Python scripts with several hundreds of lines of code are messy in themselves.
-Things go nuclear when you paste that code into a YAML file, which is a data serialization language Kestra uses to organize flows.
+However, Kestra employs a declarative language for creating flows, and embedding large Python scripts directly into YAML files may not always be ideal.
+This approach works well for simpler scripts, but for more complex Python scripts, a cleaner solution is needed.

-One way around it is to **store your scripts on GitHub** and use a bit of Kestra magic to download the repo and run the scripts.
-This also has the added benefit of being able to change the script on the fly, and not having to do a thing with the actual flow.
+One way around is to **store your scripts on GitHub**.
+Kestra can then download and run these scripts, allowing you to modify them on the fly without needing to adjust the actual flow.

-The alternative way is to use **Kestra's new code editor**, which allows you to write and use Python scripts straight from the Kestra UI.
+Alternatively, **Kestra's new code editor** enables you to write and execute Python scripts directly from the Kestra UI.

-Today you'll learn all about both of these examples.
-But first, let's write one long-ish Python script to see what it does.
+Today, we'll explore both methods in detail.
+But first, let's develop a Python script to demonstrate its functionality.
 ---

 ## Writing a Long Python Script for Web Scraping
 So, what will our "complex" Python script do?

 In a nutshell, it will scrape a website and organize the results in a Pandas DataFrame.
-We know, scraping isn't ethical or even legal sometimes, and that's why we'll leverage a website that was designed for beginners to learn web scraping - [Books to Scrape](http://books.toscrape.com/).
+We'll leverage a website that was designed for beginners to learn web scraping - [Books to Scrape](http://books.toscrape.com/).

 It has books organized into categories, as you can see from the following image: